-As a soccer enthusiast or someone new to the sport, understanding the duration of a game is essential.
+As a soccer enthusiast or someone new to the sport, understanding the duration of a game is a basic bit of knowledge that you can’t really get by without.
 This article aims to explore the various factors contributing to the length of an MLS game and provide an overview of what to expect when watching a match.

 The Structure of an MLS Game